-Brian H. Ashe, CLU, Treasurer, Life and Health Insurance Foundation for Education, comments that, “Increased life expectancy has actually increased risk, not reduced it.
-People died earlier before and were not exposed to 30 years of post retirement living expenses, increased medical expenses and inflation.”
+According to Brian H. Ashe, CLU, Treasurer of the Life and Health Insurance Foundation for Education, “Increased life expectancy has actually increased risk, not reduce it.
+People died earlier before and were not exposed to 30 years of post-retirement living expenses, increased medical expenses and inflation.”

 Besides widespread belt-tightening, the traditional save and spend model of retirement– upon which Americans have depended for so long– is now being reconfigured to provide income streams beyond the traditional ones.
 An example of these new streams is Social Security.
 According to AARP, Social Security accounts for only 42 percent of the average household’s retirement income.

 In addition, the U.S. Census Bureau reports that those who retire at the age of 65 receive nearly 60 percent of their income through Social Security and corporate pensions.
 In the future, financial experts predict that retirees will only earn half of this.

 According to the New York Life Insurance Company, there are basic tactics a “pre-retiree” can employ when planning for retirement:

 - Check your finances and set up a budget.

 - Lower expenses and keep track of your spending.